-A study carried out in 2011 found that 68% of users travel by trotro/buses, 12% by taxis.
-By contrast, trotros occupy less than 30% of road space usage, whiles private vehicles carrying only 14% of passengers account for 33%.
+A study carried out in 2011 found that 68% of users travel by small-scale transport buses known as trotro/buses and 12% by taxis.
+Trotros occupy less than 30% of road space usage, while private vehicles carrying only 14% of passengers account for 33%.
 The congestion level also affects the route choice for drivers.

 The city has received 60 buses from the Ministry of Transport for the introduction of a mass transit service (pilot BRT), but only 20/25 are operated as the rest of the fleet waits for full study and implementation.
+The reason for the difficulty in operating these high-capacity buses is also due to competition from trotros.